hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad1.3.PNG)
 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad1.4.PNG)
 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad1.5.PNG)
-After select language, users will direct to new page that give options  to select "Rumah Sakit" or puskesmas,after that users will direct again to select where is place ("Rumah sakit" or "Puskesmas" that had selected before) locations among few of them,until the page that give same option despite difference selected before.It will cause many branch of page,effect in hight resource cost ,and users will start from first page if they not intentionly take wrong choice.
+After select language, users will direct to new page that give options  to select "Rumah Sakit" or "puskesmas",after that users will direct again to select where is place ("Rumah sakit" or "Puskesmas" that had selected before) locations among few of them,until the page that give same option despite selected difference option before.It will cause many branch of page,effect in hight resource cost ,and users will start from first page if they not intentionly take wrong choice.

 `Make step registration from same option to difference option.`